neumotngayem/Image-classification-using-CNN/README.md

 # Image classification using CNN

-This is a part of a dataset in Competition 2 - Shopee Code League.
+This is a part of the dataset in Competition 2 - Shopee Code League.
 The trainning include 10 image categories, around 1500 trainning images in each category.
 The 10 categories name as follows:

 00: Maxi dress